 ORDER BY RAND().
 In my case, I want six random blog posts so the query would look like this.

 Since jasonsnider.com runs on top of CakePHP my final implementation is as follows.
-Note: if your using CakePHP but not MySQL, this may not work.
+Note: if you're using CakePHP but not MySQL, this may not work.
 Check the documentation of your DBMS for some alternative syntax.

 $this->Post->find( 'all', array( 'fields'=>array( 'title', 'slug' ), 'conditions' => array( 'Post.content_status' => 'published' ), 'order' => 'rand()', 'limit' => 6, ) );